eMoflon/emoflon-doc/doc/ibex/tgg/integrate-framework/04-conflict-detector.md

 Conflicts with partly deleted domains involved indicate the need of repair after conflict resolution.
 The resolution of correspondence preservation conflicts provides this by default (see [Conflict Resolver](05-conflict-resolver.md)).
 But this does not hold for preserve-delete conflicts.
 Here, the rule application (respectively its match) needs to be explicitly specified to be repaired.

 To be repaired preserve-delete conflicts are detected next to correspondence preservation conflicts.
 Based on the analysis above, if only one domain has partly deleted elements or any filter NAC violations, then a possible to be repaired preserve-delete conflict could exist.
 To find them, another "detect preserve-delete edge conflict"-run is started.
 Additionally, if the elements of the other domain are fully deleted, a preserve-delete edge conflict can be directly reported.
 In both cases, the currently considered match serves as the to be repaired match.

+In case there were no conflicts found, though, we have to assume model changes that are inconsistent within its domain.
+An inconsistent domain changes conflict is then reported.

 ### Conflict Container